top of page

 How exactly does photogrammetry work?

 Photogrammetry involves taking overlapping photographs and measuring one or more points in the photos taken from different angles to create a 3D model.
-Using a calibrated camera with known focal length, the angles between light rays from various points in a photo can be determined.
-Using 3D coordinates from any given coordinate system the perspective center and orientation of the image can be determined.
-Using these overlapping images the 3D vectors can be intersected to determine the 3D position of that point in the photos.
+Using a calibrated camera with a known focal length, the angles between light rays from various points in a photo can be determined.
+Using 3D coordinates from any given coordinate system, the perspective center and orientation of the image can be determined.
+Using these overlapping images, the 3D vectors can be intersected to determine the 3D position of that point in the photos.

 Easy right?
 Not so fast!